taddybearrr/oos-instructor-class-analysis/README.md

 - Instructor Schedules
 - Class Signups

-> Personally identifiable information such as client names and instructor identities have been anonymized in accordance with data privacy best practices.
+> Personally identifiable information, such as client names and instructor identities, has been anonymized in accordance with data privacy best practices.

 ## 📈 Key Insights